 - Average freelance writing income was at a lower rate than I expected.
 There is room for improvement and resource development to help writers build their skill sets, provide more value, and charge more.
 Community and education will be a strong theme in 2022.

 - I was shocked that most writers aren’t charging more for ghostwriting services.
 I’ve always felt if you aren’t getting the byline, you should charge a premium for your work.
 A good reminder for everyone as we move into a new year!

 - I was surprised to see how experience impacts the rates freelancers charge.
 This likely boils down to a few things: testimonials and results to back up your work, and the confidence to charge higher rates.
 Beginner’s charged very low rates and found clients on content mills like Upwork.

 - Whitepapers are massively undercharged for.
 This format has huge revenue potential for clients; they easily see how much money (or leads) they’ve collected off the back of it, which is often in the thousands.
 Writers: charge a reasonable rate!

 - One in five six-figure writers find high-paying writing gigs through communities.
 I totally identify with that… hence the creation of Peak Freelance 😉

 The state of freelance writing in 2022

 Freelance writers have been important business assets for years.
-When COVID-19 emerged and businesses and consumers moved online, freelance writers became even more in demand.
+When COVID-19 emerged and businesses and consumers moved online, freelance writers and content marketers became even more in demand.

 To understand how many freelancers arose through a pandemic, 16% of freelancers started less than a year ago as of November 2021.
 Some 19% reported freelancing for between one and two years.
 Though the majority of freelancers (65%) have been writing professionally for between two and 10 years.